rocketlabdelta/rocketlabdelta.com/_drafts/rail-guides.md

 There isn't a clear winner here--the best method will depend on the size, weight, and configuration of the rocket.
 I like to be able to remove and replace the mounting hardware so I favor options like the internal T-nut, weld nut, or nut holder--something that adds metal threads to the airframe.

-[^1]: You might be able to get away with one, long rail guide on a small, squat rocket but I don't think it's worth it.
+[^1]: I have seen 3 rail guides used on _vwry_ long, slender rockets and, occaisionally, on two-stage rockets but those are exceptional cases.
+You might be able to get away with one, long rail guide--like tge PML linear rail lug--on a small, squat rocket but I don't think it's worth it.
+Fly-away rail guides are a better choice if you are trying to minimize paracitic drag.

 [1]:  {{ "/notes/launch-rails/" | absolute_url }}
 [2]:  https://scpconcepts.com/airfoil-rail-guides/